 Purchaser and Seller are sometimes referred to in these Terms jointly as the “Parties” and severally as a “Party.”

 “Incoterms® 2020” means the 2020 edition of the International Commercial Terms published by the International Chamber of Commerce.

 (1) the Seller issues a quotation in response to an inquiry from Novanta or Novanta submits a PO (which may be referred to as a Release under an existing Blanket Order, as described below in this section) to the Seller; and

 The Purchaser’s agreement to buy the Products specified in the Accepted Order is expressly conditioned upon acceptance of these Terms.
 The Purchaser hereby objects to any additional or different terms and conditions contained in the Seller’s sales documents, none of which shall be binding upon the Purchaser unless specifically agreed to in writing signed by an authorized representative of the Purchaser.
 Failure by the Purchaser to object to any provision contained in the Seller’s sales documents shall not in any way be deemed an alteration to or waiver of any one of these Terms.
 The Purchaser’s acceptance of the Seller’s sales documents can be made only by written acknowledgement.
-In the event of a conflict between a provision of these Terms and the Accepted Order, the provision in the Accepted Order that varies from a standard Term herein shall take precedence.
+In the event of a conflict between a provision of these Terms and the Accepted Order, the provision of these Terms shall take precedence.

 Additional terms and conditions may apply if Purchaser classifies a PO as a “Blanket Order”; or if Purchaser and Seller commit to Purchaser’s “Vendor Managed Inventory” program.
 In either case Purchaser and Seller will sign applicable terms prior to the Purchaser issuing the purchase order.